 If it's the security deposit that's keeping you from getting a secured credit card, start putting $50 in a savings account each month.
 In six months, you'll have $300 to put toward a credit secured credit card.
 Some of the money can be used to take care of the application fee and the rest can be put toward your credit card balance.
 Yes, you'll have a low credit limit starting out, but that's true of unsecured credit cards for bad credit, too.

 Prepaid cards are often advertised as an option for people with bad credit, but these aren't really credit cards.
 Prepaid cards require you to make a deposit before you can use it to make purchases.
 But unlike secured credit cards, your prepaid card purchases are deducted from your balance.
-Prepaid cards don't improve your credit either, because they don't report to the major credit bureaus.
+Prepaid cards don't improve your credit, either, because they don't report to the major credit bureaus.
 (They can't since they're not a credit product.)

-Credit cards for people with bad credit don't have the most attractive credit card terms.
-Annual fees, high interest rates, low credit limits, and sometimes poor customer service are among the features you'll have to deal with, but just for a short time.
-Don't expect this temporary credit card situation to be perfect.
 Your goal is to pay your bill on time and improve your credit so you can qualify for something better, which can be done in about 12 to 18 months if you're responsible with your credit.
+Some secured cards also allow you to switch over to an unsecured credit card without closing your account.

 Improve Your Credit With Tracking and Education

 A big part of working your way up to a better credit cards is learning more about how to manage your overall finances and improve your credit.
 Some reputable organizations that offer credit counseling include the National Foundation for Credit Counseling, Advantage Credit Counseling Service, and Clearpoint.
 Many credit card issuers also offer financial education resources to their cardholders.